grimmlab/easyPheno/docs/source/install.rst

 The pipeline was developed and tested with `Python 3.8 <https://www.python.org/downloads/release/python-3813/>`_ and `Ubuntu 20.04 <https://releases.ubuntu.com/20.04/>`_.
 The framework should work with Windows and Mac as well, but we do not officially provide support for these platform.
 We neither officially support other Python versions, however easyPheno might run as well.
+If these requirements are not fulfilled, we recommend the :ref:`Docker Workflow`.

 Just install easyPheno via ``pip``: